Support for LAist comes from

 Santa Ana Moves Ahead With Controversial Recall Election

-A person puts their ballot through the slot of an official drop box.
-The ballot box is orange and white with large black official ballot drop box letters on the front with city seals and voting information on the sides.
+A person puts her ballot through the slot of an official drop box.
+The ballot box is orange and white with large black letters, reading "official ballot drop box."

 A woman casts her ballot at an official Orange County ballot drop box in Santa Ana in October of 2020.